 This adjustable collar comes with a long-lasting battery that can even last up to 100 hours!
 Furthermore, You’ll be able to control three dogs together using this remote trainer.
 The training collar is perfect for all types of dogs regardless of their sizes, and you will be able to effectively train all your dogs this way!

 It includes instructions on how to use it for your pet, just like any other shock collar.
 With its help, you can efficiently train your pup with no physical danger.
-Investing in a high-quality shock collar for Lab is what you need to do if you have problems training your dog.
+Investing in a high-quality shock collar for your Labrador Retriever is what you need to do if you have problems training your dog.

 The security keypad lock feature prevents the dog from accidentally activating the trainer.
 Also, this standard collar comes with a rechargeable battery, that once fully charged, can last up to 7 days without any issues!